geodynamics/Rayleigh/CONTRIBUTING.md

 not hesitate to ask questions about the workflow on the mailing list if you are not sure what to do.

+If you add new Fortran files or change the module structure of Rayleigh, the dependencies in the makefile.
+This is done by running `make fdeps` from the main repository directory, which modifies the file `src/Makefile.fdeps`.
+Commit this file along with your changes.
+You need the `makedepf90` tool on your development machine to perform this update.

 *This is a placeholder for a paragraph about coding conventions*

 If you are new to the project then we will work with you to ensure your